 After the interview, the patient is escorted for Low Density CT scan.

 Official Radiologist reading is available the next day.
 Patient will be notified the following day over the phone by the Physician Assistant.
 All screening scans are reviewed by a Lung Cancer Team, including pulmonologist, radiologist and thoracic surgical oncologist.

 Our Lung Center brings together a dedicated team that includes thoracic surgeons, pulmonologists, thoracic radiologists, oncologists and pathologists to provide patients with advanced care.

 In the event of finding a cancer, the Hackensack Meridian Health Mountainside Medical Center, a comprehensive program accredited with commendation by the Commission on Cancer, can provide a caliber of care that’s unsurpassed at any other hospital.
-We are in partnership with Memorial Sloan Kettering Cancer Center.
 Our multidisciplinary team works collaboratively to ensure that every patient receives “whole person” care that addresses all physical, emotional and practical needs and achieves the very best outcome.